 Book Tickets Online

-Small museum on the site of the former air force base in Boxted, celbrating its 10th anniversary year in 2021.
+Small museum on the site of the former air force base in Boxted with new exhibitions for 2022 in the recently opened display hall.

 Displays include the nose gearing mechanism from a P47 Thunderbolt, the largest piece of a B26 Marauder in the UK, the WW2 diary of the 386th bomb group, as well as artefacts from the airfield and general WW2 items.